Oat milk: Challenges to processing

 Oat milk, like most plant-based milks, is made of disintegrated and hydrolyzed plant materials, resulting in non-uniform particle sizes in comparison to bovine milk.
 Decreasing particle size and narrowing the distribution through physical processing like homogenization, and using stabilizers, such as hydrocolloids in combination with other emulsifiers, are common ways to improve product quality.

 Another problem posed by the natural composition of oats is their high starch content.
 The starch content (50–60%) is challenging during ultra-high temperature treatments because of the relatively low gelatinization temperature of starch.
 To overcome this, producers use an enzymatic hydrolysis of starch by alpha- and beta-amylase, which break down the starch into smaller polysaccharides without the previous gelatinization behavior.

 Fortifying oat milk with essential micronutrients may include vitamin D, vitamin A, vitamin B12, riboflavin, and calcium.

 Veganism and environmental impact

 Since around 2015, interest for plant-based foods, in combination with concerns for animal welfare and low environmental impact, propelled consumption of oat milk.
 Compared to milk and other plant-based milks, the oat milk manufacturing process produces small amounts of carbon dioxide and no methane (low greenhouse gas emissions), and requires relatively low use of water and land.
 Oat milk production requires 1/15th the amount of water of milk production and 1/8th the water of almond milk.

+Market

+Over 2017–2019, oat milk sales in the United States increased tenfold, and Oatly reported a threefold increase in worldwide sales.
+In the third quarter of 2024, Oatly reported sales of 141 million liters of oat milk, a 13% increase over the same period in 2023.

+As of late 2020, the oat milk market became second-largest among plant milks in the United States, following the leader, almond milk, but exceeding the sales of soy milk.
+By 2023, the global oat milk market was valued at $3.7 billion, growing at an annual rate of 11.5%.